cajuncoding/cajuncoding.github.io/_posts/2020-11-17-pdf-reports-part1-how-hard-can-it-be.md

 compromise your requirements or invest a tremendous amount of time and resources only to encounter a road block here.

 Another point to note here is that product/solution maturity is very important for a professional enterprise environment.
 I’ll use NodeJS NPM packages as an example for this….
-You can quickly find many libraries that claim to render Pdf outputs but these packages are very often immature and feature-poor; this applies to many libraries out there in any language (C#, Python, NodeJS, Java, etc.).
+You can quickly find many libraries that claim to render PDF outputs but these packages are very often immature and feature-poor; this applies to many libraries out there in any language (C#, Python, NodeJS, Java, etc.).